-The zoo is home to over 200 species of local and international wildlife, including rhinos, leopards, llamas, lizards, and more, offering live animal encounters, an on-site water park, and even the chance to feed a giraffe!
+The zoo is home to over 200 species of local and international wildlife, including rhinos, leopards, llamas, lizards and more.
+It offers live animal encounters, an on-site water park and even the chance to feed a giraffe!

 42 – Grab an I-Ride Hop-On-Hop-Off Trolley Pass